bicycle-codes/identity/README.md

 ```

 ### group
 Create a group of identities that share a single AES key.
+This differs from `encryptTo`, above, because this takes an existing key, instead of creating a new one.

 ```ts
 /**